 (Add Plugins area)

-Here you can search for, upload, and install plugins.
-Type in a search term into the ‘keyword’ field (e.g. “clone“, “clone post“, etc.) …
+In this panel, you can search for, upload, and install plugins.
+Type in a search word into the ‘keyword’ field (e.g. “clone“, “clone page“, etc.) …

-Find the plugin on the results screen and click the ‘Install Now’ button …
+Locate the plugin in the results screen and click the ‘Install Now’ button …

 Next, activate your plugin …

-Once your plugin is activated, the next step is to configure plugin settings …
+Once you have activated the plugin, the next step is to configure the plugin’s settings …

-You can configure the settings from the Plugins section by clicking on ‘Settings’ below the plugin name …
+You can configure the settings from the Plugins section by clicking on the ‘Settings’ link below the plugin name …

-You can also get to the plugin’s settings by going to the WP admin section and and clicking on Settings > Duplicate Post …
+You can also get to the plugin’s settings by going to the Dashboard and selecting Settings > Duplicate Post …

-Configure your settings, then click the ‘Save Changes’ button to update your settings …
+Configure your plugin settings, then click the ‘Save Changes’ button to update your settings …

 For more details, go here}:

-Now, when you go into your Posts or Pages screen, you will see a link allowing you to clone your page/post …
+Next time you go into your Posts or Pages screen, you will see the option to clone your post/page …

-(Duplicate Post plugin for WordPress – ‘Clone’/’New Draft’ links)
+(Duplicate Post – WordPress plugin – ‘Clone’/’New Draft’ links)

-When you click ’Clone’, the page/post will be duplicated, but it will not be published.
+When you click ’Clone’, the page/post will be cloned, but it will not be published.
 Instead, it will be saved as a draft.
-Clicking the ‘New Draft’ link will also clone your post/page and open it in the Post/Page editor …
+Clicking ‘New Draft’, and open it in the Post/Page editor …

-Typically, when you duplicate posts or pages, WordPress copies the post/page title and adds the number “2” to the end of the page/post slug …
+Typically, when you clone a page or post, WordPress copies the post/page title and adds a “2” to the end of the URL …

-Unless you plan to use a similar URL, you should consider modifying the title of your post and your post URL.
+Unless your plan is to split the content into parts, you should consider modifying the title of your post and the URL.

-If you need help editing pages/posts and understanding how permalinks work, see the “Related Tutorials And Articles section below.
+If you need help editing posts/pages and understanding how permalinks work, see the “Related Tutorials And Articles section below.

-Congratulations!
-Now you know how to duplicate a post or page in WordPress.
+Congratulations, now you know how to easily duplicate a post or page on your WordPress site.

-For a better understanding about using posts in WordPress, refer to the tutorials and articles below:
+For a better understanding of using posts, refer to the tutorials and articles listed below: